Guide to the Civilian Conservation Corps

 also managed the camps.
 Over three million young men joined the CCC in the nine years it was active.
 They were paid one dollar

 per day and were offered free room and board.
-The majority of the projects the young men worked on involved planting forests,
+Members of the CCC became known as FDR's "Tree Army" and worked to revitalize

 The CCC was disbanded by President Roosevelt in 1942 when the nation's resources focused on the war effort and the economic